mitulap/piranha-view/README.md

 * Clone this repo in your local machine.
 * Using terminal go to the root path of cloned folder.
 * do `npm install` to install all the required packages and node modules
-* do `npm server.js` - this will run your server on localhost port 3000
+* do `npm server.js` - this will run this application server on localhost port 3000

 You API server is running and you can access client for testing of this API.